 Telehealth therapy also addresses critical challenges for clients as it may offer a more comfortable and private setting than traditional office visits.
 Additionally, online therapy can provide affordable and accessible options for those who struggle to find in-person queer therapists or have financial barriers to accessing mental health support.

-For instance, Pride Counseling is a pioneering online therapy platform that provides essential mental health support tailored to the LGBTQ+ community.
-Recognizing the unique challenges and experiences faced by individuals within this community, Pride Counseling offers a safe and inclusive space where clients can connect with licensed therapists with expertise in LGBTQ+ issues.
+BetterHelp, for instance, is an online therapy platform that also has therapists specializing in providing LGBTQ+-affirmative therapy.
+Recognizing the unique challenges and experiences faced by individuals within this community, BetterHelp offers a safe and inclusive space where clients can connect with licensed therapists with expertise in LGBTQ+ issues.

 Frequently Asked Questions